makowiecki/Spaceship/README.md

 If meteor hit spaceship the game restarts.

 ##Movement:
-- A or left moves spaceship left
+- A or Left moves spaceship left
-- D or right moves spaceship right
+- D or Right moves spaceship right
-- space fire projectile
+- Space fires projectile

 ##Development
 This game was created in Visual Studio 2015 using DirectX 11 and [DirectXTK](https://github.com/Microsoft/DirectXTK).